TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          This writes the <base> tag in the header of the document.
 Set this to the value that is expected to be the URL and append a "/" to the end of the string.

+         If this is set, make sure that "prefixLocalAnchors" is set to "all"

          **Example:**